airvent-team/solana-contract/README.md

 - Rewards **automatically transferred instantly** upon data submission
 - No separate claim transaction required
-- Instantly transferred from Treasury → Owner Token Account
+- Instantly transferred from **Treasury PDA** → Owner Token Account
+- Treasury is a Program Derived Address (PDA) - fully controlled by the smart contract
+- No manual signatures required for distribution
 - Optimized user experience and gas savings
+- Only 6 accounts needed for data submission (simplified from 9)

 ## Testing